tushar5526/tushar5526.github.io/content/blog/bite-my-shiny-type-annotated-library.md

   Good news!
   Poetry automatically packages the files in the source tree of the package.
   Thanks so much for your feedback!
+- After David reported how `poetry` packages files,
+  I really wanted to know how `flit` is doing this.
+  So I created a package with `flit` and updated the blog post with my findings.